PHPixie/Auth/README.md

 ## What makes it secure

- * Using the secure password_hash() in PHP 7 and a compatibilty package for PHP 5
+ * Using the secure password_hash() in PHP 5.5 and a compatibilty package for older PHP versions
- * Same for the crryptographically secure random_bytes()
+ * Same for the crryptographically secure random_bytes() from PHP 7
  * Following the [best practices](http://jaspan.com/improved_persistent_login_cookie_best_practice) for persisted login

 The last point is the most interesting and currently no other framework supports it out of the box.
 The idea behind it lies